samouri/webpack-transitive-deps-question/README.md

-Notice that while there is only one declared dependency of this repo, [webpack](https://github.com/webpack/webpack), the bundled code is still able to reference and utilize [ajv](https://github.com/epoberezkin/ajv).
+Notice that while there are only two declared dependency of this repo, [webpack](https://github.com/webpack/webpack) and [rollup](https://github.com/rollup/rollup), the bundled code is still able to reference and utilize [ajv](https://github.com/epoberezkin/ajv).